-What made you want to go to Interface?
+What made you want to go to AIM Code School?

 How was your experience in the Foundations of Web Development class?